First Berkshire & The Thames Valley: Services

-First Beeline currently operates bus services in and around Slough and to surrounding areas including Heathrow Airport, Maidenhead and High Wycombe.
+First Berkshire & The Thames Valley currently operates bus services in and around Slough and to surrounding areas including Heathrow Airport, Maidenhead and High Wycombe.
 The company also operates the RailAir coach services connecting Heathrow Airport with surrounding major National Rail stations.

 The company were the primary operator of services in and around Maidenhead until 2004 when most local services were withdrawn.
 These services are now operated by Thames Valley Buses.

 The company also formerly operated the Green Line branded routes 702 and 703 between London, Heathrow Airport, Slough, Windsor, Legoland and Bracknell.
 Operation of these services transferred to Reading Buses in December 2017.